The Tradition of Still Life

 Pedro Campos

-‘Hot Day IV’ 114 x 162 cm, Oil on canvas
+‘Hot Day IV’ oil on canvas, 114 x 162 cm

 Spanish artist Pedro Campos worked as a restorer until 1998 when he gave up this to purse painting full time.
 To his bold and contemporary paintings, he brings his extensive knowledge, use of traditional materials and techniques used by the Old Masters.
 This harmony between the traditional and contemporary is what makes Campos’ work so exquisite.
 His subject matter of aluminium tins, candies in glass jars, macaroons, and the spines of art books are meticulously replicated in his large scale bold stylised paintings.
 His story as a painter is built on the still life tradition as he implements his knowledge to create precise modern works.

 The bold black background often found in his work enables Campos to acknowledge the photographic basis of much contemporary imagery.
-He focuses on the domestic objects creating a dialogue between the objects and the viewer that cannot be formed through photography but through his skill as a hyper-realistic artist.
+He focuses on the domestic objects creating a dialogue between the objects and the viewer that cannot be formed through photography but through his skill as a hyperrealistic artist.

 CLICK HERE to view more works.